Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Introduction

+\begin{itemize} \item We review the evolution of NLP bias evaluations through static word embeddings, LLMs, and fine-tuning techniques.
+In particular, we highlight changes in the distinction between ``intrinsic'' and ``extrinsic'' evaluations. \item We provide a new conceptual framework, RUTEd evaluations, that can include a variety of bias and fairness evaluations more applicable to real-world, general-purpose LLM use. \item We derive three metrics from the extant literature (stereotype, neutrality, and skew) and compare them to three analogous metrics---each tested on three long-form text generation use cases (Bedtime Stories, User Personas, and ESL Learning Exercises). \item Across nine popular LLMs and with several robustness checks, we show that standard benchmarks do not predict the RUTEd evaluations and that RUTEd evaluations do not predict each other, showing the need to move beyond standard benchmarks and incorporate social context. \end{itemize}

 In this paper, we use the following terminology.
-An {\bf evaluation} is composed of a metric as applied to the output of a model performing some task on some corpus of test cases.
-The {\bf task} defines the model's objective, and the corpus of test cases for that task are provided in a {\bf dataset}.
-A \textbf{metrics} is a quantitative formulas that summarizes the model's performance at that task for that dataset.
-When an evaluation becomes standardized, it is a \textbf{benchmark}.
-Evaluations, including benchmarks, can have varying degrees of connection to realistic use and harms.
+An {\bf evaluation} is the application of a metric to a particular task.
+A {\bf task} is a combination of a prompt and the {\bf dataset} on which the model is tasked with implementing that prompt.
+A \textbf{metric} is a formula that summarizes the model's performance at that task.
+When an evaluation becomes standardized (e.g., compared to other evaluations, published in a peer-reviewed venue), it is often described as a \textbf{benchmark}.
+In \Cref{sec:rw}, we review the intrinsic-extrinsic metric distinction and motivate a more grounded conceptualization.
+In \Cref{sec:evaluations}, we develop the RUTEd framework in contrast with standard benchmarks, and we present our results in \Cref{sec:results} before concluding and outlining limitations.